A Quick Guide to Operating Profit Margin | Atek Accounting

 You should also compare your operating margin year-on-year because a decline could indicate that your business is becoming less profitable.

-What causes the operating profit margin to increase?
+What causes operating profit margin to increase?

 There are a few different things that can cause your operating margin to increase.